root-project/training/SummerStudentCourse/2019/Exercises/C++Interpreter/readme.md

 ## Complete a simple ROOT macro
 Consider the file *myMacro.C*.
 It is a simple ROOT macro.
-In this exercise, you will fill in the code you interactively typed into the interpreter to verify the value of the *TMath::Gaus* function.
+In this exercise, you will fill in the code you interactively typed into the interpreter to verify the value of the geometric series.
 Run the macro with ROOT in three ways:
 - Directly invoking ROOT as interpreter for it
 - Executing it from within the prompt